wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 With the lists and run script prepared, we are now ready to extract our subtomograms.

-1. Open the `stopgap_extract_parser.sh` in a text editor.
-There are four blocks of options here: "Parser Options" which contains the path to the output parameter file; "Folder Options" which provides paths to folders; "File options" which are the input files for extraction; and "Extraction Parameters" which are settings for the output subtomograms.
+1. Open `stopgap_extract_parser.sh` in a text editor.

+1. There are four blocks of options here: "Parser Options" which contains the path to the output parameter file; "Folder Options" which provides paths to folders; "File options" which are the input files for extraction; and "Extraction Parameters" which are settings for the output subtomograms.

-2. In the Parser Options, the default `param_name` is fine.
+1. In the Parser Options, the default `param_name` is fine.

-3. Under Folder options, update the rootdir to the absolute path of the `init_ref/` directory.
+1. Under Folder options, update the rootdir to the absolute path of the `init_ref/` directory.
 The other directory parameters can be left alone; they are overrides to the standard STOPGAP structure.

-4. Under File options, update the various lists.
+1. Under File options, update the various lists.

-   * `motl_name=allmotl_tomo1_obj1_1.star'
-   * `wedgelist_name=wedgelist.star'
-   * `tomolist_name=sg_tomolist.txt'
+    - `motl_name='allmotl_tomo1_obj1_1.star'`

+    - `wedgelist_name='wedgelist.star'`

+    - `tomolist_name='sg_tomolist.txt'`

     Since these are all lists, they are assumed to be in the listdir.

     > NOTE: since we are providing a tomolist, `tomodir` is ignored and can be left as `'none'`.

-6. Set the extraction parameters.
+1. Set the extraction parameters.
 The default subtomo_name is `'subtomo'`.
 For `boxsize`, `32` should be sufficient here.
 Set `pixelsize` to `10.8` since we binned our 1.35 Å pixels by a factor of 8.
 For `output_format`, we find that `'mrc8'` works well, this saves the subtomogram as an 8-bit .mrc file.

     > NOTE: While 8-bit only provides 256 gradations, we generally find this is sufficient for the local information contained within a subtomogram.
     During extraction, the subtomogram is cropped and its values are floated between 0 and 255, rounded, and saved.

-8. Save the file.
+1. Save and close the file.
-Run in the terminal; this will generate a new parameter file in the `params/` folder.
+Run in the terminal.

         ./stopgap_extract_parser.sh

-9. Open the `run_stopgap.sh` script and set `paramfilename` to `params/extract_param.star`.
-Run STOPGAP by running the `run_stopgap.sh` script in a terminal.
+This will generate a new parameter file in the `params/` folder.
 Feel free to preview it if you're curious.

+1. Return to `run_stopgap.sh` and set `paramfilename` to `params/extract_param.star`.
+Save the file and run STOPGAP by running `run_stopgap.sh` in a terminal.

         ./run_stopgap.sh